 - Remove hot jar from pan with tongs and place on towel lined counter top.

-- Place 1/2 tsp mustard seed, 1/2 tsp red pepper flakes, 2 cloves garlic, and 1 dill head in jar and pack with green beans until full.
+- Place ½ teaspoon mustard seed, ½ teaspoon red pepper flakes, 2 cloves garlic, and 1 dill head in jar and pack with green beans until full.

 - Pour boiling vinegar solution over cucumbers, place lid on jar and seal with screw cap.